AnilRedshift/docker_www/www/html/wp-content/plugins/meow-lightbox/readme.txt

 = 2.0.5 =
 * Fix: Issue in the map when lazyloading was used in the gallery.
-* Info: We absolutely need your help and motivation.
-You can do it by writing a review [here]( https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post).
-Thanks a lot :)

 = 2.0.4 =
 * Add: Option to load a low-res first, to make sure the image appears instantly.